aspose-total/Aspose.Total-Products/total/en/java/conversion/pps-to-word/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to WORD via Java or Online App" h2="On Premise Java API for PowerPoint PPS to WORD conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPS to Word WORD.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPS to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to WORD.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPS to Word WORD.
+This process involves two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a PowerPoint API for presentations manipulation and management.
+It allows developers to convert PPS to HTML.
+This API is feature-rich and provides a wide range of features such as creating, editing, and converting presentations, adding text, shapes, and images, and more.

+Aspose.Words for Java is a powerful Word Processing API that enables developers to convert HTML to WORD.
+It provides a comprehensive set of features such as creating, editing, and converting documents, adding text, shapes, and images, and more.
+It also supports a wide range of document formats, including DOC, DOCX, ODT, RTF, HTML, and more.

+By combining the two APIs, Aspose.Total for Java enables developers to automate the batch conversion process of PowerPoint PPS to Word WORD.
+This process is simple and straightforward, and it allows developers to quickly and easily convert documents from one format to another.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}